 A large kids' area is located well away from the concourse, which should make it safe from stray foul balls.
 The third base side is shaded during afternoon games, which can make a big difference when the temperature is nearing triple digits.

 There is no doubt that all new ballparks have the advantage of picking the best elements of their predecessors, and the folks who built HODGETOWN did their research and put together a park that has something for everyone.

 The stadium is located right downtown, but there isn’t a lot in the immediate vicinity.
 The Amarillo Civic Center Complex is directly north, the Embassy Suites with its 1887 Social House is across the street from this, and a Performing Arts Center is just north of this.
 There is a nightlife area a few blocks west, but as I attended on a Sunday afternoon, nothing here was open so I did not get a chance to explore.

-If you are looking to tour, the Cadillac Ranch (an art installation with 10 Cadillacs buried in the sand) is a few miles west of downtown; remember to bring your spray paint to add your personal decorations.
-As well, the second largest canyon in the country, Palo Duro, is south of the city and worth a trip if you are staying more than a day.
+If you are looking to tour, the Cadillac Ranch (an art installation with 10 Cadillacs buried in the sand) is a few miles west of downtown; remember to bring your spray paint to add your decorations.
+Also, the second largest canyon in the country, Palo Duro, is south of the city and worth a trip if you are staying more than a day.